 Patrick Collins then took this port, broke it down and

-restructured it under newer hugo functions in addition to building it mobile-first
+restructured it under newer Hugo functions in addition to building it

-utlizing CSS-Gridd.
-This also allowed for the slimming of the CSS and JS files
+mobile-first utlizing CSS Grid.
+This also allowed for the slimming of the CSS

-originally included to strip those features not used in the site (hence the name,
+and JS files originally included to strip those features not used in the site

-slim).
-During the this time, StatnMap worked on
+(hence the name, slim).
+During the this time,

-compatible with previous versions of the original Hugo Future Imperfect,
+directly compatible with previous versions of the original

 it is now in its own repo to help aid in development and prevent confusion.